In this article

-Two industry giants are battling for supremacy in the electric vehicle (EV) market, and what once seemed like a one-sided Tesla vs BYD contest has taken a sharp and surprising turn.
+Two industry giants are battling for supremacy in the electric vehicle market, and what once seemed like a one-sided Tesla vs BYD contest has taken a sharp and surprising turn.
 Tesla, the undisputed leader in battery electric vehicle (BEV) sales from 2018 to 2022, has gradually lost its grip on the EV market to BYD, the aggressively innovative Chinese automaker.

 Global share now shifts by quarter and by region.
 In parts of Europe, monthly registrations have tilted toward BYD in several recent months, helped by a broader lineup and aggressive pricing.
 Tesla continues to lead many battery-only segments in model rankings while facing softer volumes in some quarters.
 The picture changes as new plants ramp, incentives adjust, and model refreshes land, so comparisons make the most sense region by region across the year.